ruz048/DreamPRM-Code/README.md

 </div>

 #### 3. Experimental setup
-LiveCodeBench (pre-2024-08 training / post-2025-02 test) provides the benchmark split, OpenAI o4-mini-high serves as the policy, and Qwen-2.5-Coder-3B functions as the classifier head–based PRM.
+We use LiveCodeBench (post-2025-02) as the test set, OpenAI o4-mini-high as the base LLM model, and Qwen-2.5-Coder-3B as the PRM.

 #### 📊 Benchmark performance